sarkrui/sarkrui/README.md

 Hi.
 I go by Sark.
 Shark, minus the h.

-I mix materials and computation into things for an ordinary day: a device, a system, sometimes an installation.
-Hands first.
-I make a version, set it next to the last one, try it with the people and the place it is for, and keep what they actually do with it.
-HCI, materials science, and computer science all get pulled into that.
-The formal label is research through design.
-The method is making.
+I'm an AI-native full-stack developer.
+Mobile, desktop, and hardware.
+I use AI on all of them to work faster, and I use [Typeless](https://www.typeless.com).
+A lot of edits happen on walks: I talk the change, then send the prompt to my agents.
+Repetitions go to the agents.

+My research is design and HCI in general.
+Day to day, decision making and prototyping.

 PhD in Design at [PolyU Design](https://www.sd.polyu.edu.hk).
 MSc in Industrial Design at [TU Eindhoven](https://www.tue.nl), interaction design.
-BEng in BNUZ Industrial Design too.
+BEng in Industrial Design at BNUZ.

-If a job repeats, an agent should have it.
-I edit a lot of this on foot: walking, talking into [Typeless](https://www.typeless.com), sending the prompt on to whichever agent is holding the project.
-Pull-ups are for the wear of sitting all those years.
-I run and I swim for the same body.
-The hours that come back are for health, a good meal, and a day worth experiencing.
+GitHub is where I host this work.
+Most of it is in private repos.
+When something is useful or fun, I try to open source it.

+Pull-ups are for the strain from sitting too long.
+I also run and swim.
+Spare time goes to health, good food, and getting out.

 Projects and a CV are on [sarkxing.design](https://sarkxing.design).